 Many of the herbs on the market are adulterated with other plants or other substances entirely.
 Many of the herbal products labeled as black cohosh, for example, are not just black cohosh, but other lookalike roots such as the toxic bugbane, a powerful plant that you do not want to mess around with.
 Moral of the story: choose herbal extracts from small companies or individuals who know their stuff, do their own growing/wildcrafting, and earn your trust.

 While no one thing - not even the spiciest of hot peppers, the bounciest of birth balls, or a crazy strenuous mountaintop hike, trust me - will kickstart labor until baby is really ready, one tried-and-true herbal formula that has had great success in gently encouraging the labor process involves black cohosh

-.
+and ginger.
 Ask your herb-literate midwife or doula about this traditional formula or check out the resources below to learn more.